Skip to content

 2. Examples

-• Use the flex layout for displaying multiple examples
+• Use the spr-flex class with spr-items-center and spr-gap-2 for displaying multiple examples

 3. Code Snippets